iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/post.md

 ### Example Use-Cases
 - Instant messaging between two parties, where the text payload is displayed in a chat.
-- IOT devices transmitting sensor data to be aggregated in a central hub for processing.
+- IoT devices transmit sensor data to be aggregated in a central hub for processing.

 ### Roles
 - Sender: sends the message.